 8. Kia Sorento

 - Since its 2016 redesign, owners haven’t reported a single major flaw with the Sorento.

 Have you noticed no one really makes fun of Kia’s lineup anymore?
 That’s because the automaker consistently ranks high in reliability and quality every year, and its cars seem to get better all the time.
 The 2019 Kia Sorento, which muscled its way on the list of most reliable SUVs this year, offers a perfect example.

 Owners haven’t reported a single flaw with this vehicle since it got redesigned a few years ago.
 Mechanical operations, cabin controls, and all other vehicle functions have been excellent.
 Along with its elite reliability rating (77%), Sorento also boasts a Top Safety Pick+ award for 2019.

 - The U.S. market’s most reliable vehicle this decade keeps on trucking.

 As we’ve reported on Consumer Reports rankings over the years, we kept noticing how the truck-based Toyota 4Runner always scored among the best for reliability.
 Upon further review, it turned out that no vehicle on sale in America since 2010 has landed more top ratings since the start of the decade.

-The 4Runner’s rock-solid platform continued to please owners in the latest reliability survey.
+The 4Runner’s solid platform continued to please owners in the latest reliability survey.
 As in each of the last three years, no major flaws were reported.
-4Runner’s overall score (78%) once again put it among elite company — as long as we’re not talking about advanced safety equipment or a redesigned transmission.
+The 4Runner’s overall score (78%) put it among elite company — as long as we’re not talking about advanced safety equipment or a redesigned transmission.